opendocsg/slw-judgments-backfill/2003_SGHC_60/report.md

 52     As for apportionment, Mr Yim submitted that since the accused was not taking the position that some of the heroin was for her own consumption, there was no need to engage in an exercise to identify which part of the heroin was for the accused’s consumption and which was not.

-53     As regards the self-confessed lies of the accused in a long statement, Mr Yim submitted that they amounted to corroboration of her guilt citing _PP v Yeo Choon Poh_ [1994] 2 SLR 867 which adopted the criteria in _R v Lucas (Ruth)_ [1981] QB 720, namely:
+53     As regards the self-confessed lies of the accused in a long statement, Mr Yim submitted that they amounted to corroboration of her guilt citing _PP v Yeo Choon Poh_ <span class="citation">[1994] 2 SLR 867</span> which adopted the criteria in _R v Lucas (Ruth)_ [1981] QB 720, namely:

  (a) The lie must be deliberate